romski/sb-logger/README.md

     bar: 'baz'
   },

-  // transports to use, useful for passing a global transport for sharing amongst all loggers
+  // Optional transports to use, useful for passing a global transport for sharing amongst all loggers.
+  // A default console logger is used if transports are omitted.
   transports: [
     new winston.transports.Console({
       json: true,